Crystal structure: Miller indices

 Vectors and planes in a crystal lattice are described by the three-value Miller index notation.
 This syntax uses the indices h, k, and ℓ as directional parameters.

 By definition, the syntax (hkℓ) denotes a plane that intercepts the three points a1/h, a2/k, and a3/ℓ, or some multiple thereof.
 That is, the Miller indices are proportional to the inverses of the intercepts of the plane with the unit cell (in the basis of the lattice vectors).
-If one or more of the indices is zero, it means that the planes do not intersect that axis (i.e., the intercept is "at infinity").
-A plane containing a coordinate axis is translated so that it no longer contains that axis before its Miller indices are determined.
+If one or more of the indices is zero, the planes do not intersect that axis (i.e., the intercept is "at infinity").
+A plane containing a coordinate axis is translated to no longer contain that axis before its Miller indices are determined.
 The Miller indices for a plane are integers with no common factors.
 Negative indices are indicated with horizontal bars, as in (13).
 In an orthogonal coordinate system for a cubic cell, the Miller indices of a plane are the Cartesian components of a vector normal to the plane.